-- Security may search on campus public locations to find the student (library, cafeteria, dorm lounges, etc.). - · Security may issue an ID picture to assist in identifying the missing student. - · Information Services may be asked to look up email logs for last login and use of Master's email system. - The student's designated contact will be officially notified by the Deans' Office or designee, within 24 hours (or as soon as possible) after the student has been determined by the University officials to be missing.
+- Campus Safety may search on-campus public locations to find the student (library, cafeteria, residence hall lounges, etc.). - · Campus Safety may issue an ID picture to assist in identifying the missing student. - Information Services may be asked to look up email logs for the last login and use of the Master's email system. - The student's designated contact will be officially notified by the Deans' Office or designee, within 24 hours (or as soon as possible) after the student has been determined by the University officials to be missing.

-- The Deans' Office, or designee, will gather information from the individual reporting the student missing as well as the resident's roommate, family, faculty members, known friends or acquaintances to determine who the student may have last been seen with, what they were wearing, additional contact information, as well as other distinguishing information (i.e. class or work schedule, vehicle description, information about the student's wellbeing as of late). - · Campus staff will be notified and included in the information gathering to determine what has happened to the student (i.e. Residence Life Staff, professors, coaches, etc.). - Within 24 hours (or as soon as possible) after determining the student is missing, the Campus Security Office will provide local law enforcement with a Missing Person's Report.
+- The Deans' Office, or designee, will gather information from the individual reporting the student missing as well as the resident's roommate, family, faculty members, known friends or acquaintances to determine those with whom the student was last seen, what the student was wearing, additional contact information, as well as other distinguishing information (i.e. class or work schedule, vehicle description, information about the student's wellbeing as of late). - Campus staff will be notified and included in the information gathering to determine what has happened to the student (i.e. Residence Life Staff, professors, coaches, etc.). - Within 24 hours (or as soon as possible) after determining the student is missing, the Campus Safety Office will provide local law enforcement with a Missing Person's Report.
 If there is any indication of foul play, the local police department will be contacted for assistance immediately.